mirte-robot/mirte-documentation/doc/connect_to_mirte.rst

 =================================

 You can connect Mirte to your local wifi network from either of the two interfaces (web or terminal).
+You therefore first need to connect to Mirte via one of the methods mentioned above.
 Make sure to connect to either of them following the instructions from the :ref:`next section<Accessing the interface>`.